 This comprehensive website offers information and resources for educators, mental health professionals, parents and caregivers, and more.

 University at Buffalo: The Institute offers online courses and resources for those wanting to better understand trauma.

 Implementing a Trauma-Informed Approach for Youth across Service Sectors (PDF)

 youth.gov: This brief provides an overview of trauma, ways that youth cope with trauma, trauma at the systems level, and core principles of a trauma-informed approach.
 The brief is based on a 2013 webinar that features youth presenters as well as content experts.

-A Practical Guide for Creating Safe and Supportive Environments in Teen Pregnancy Prevention Programs (PDF)
+A Checklist for Integrating a Trauma-Informed Approach into Teen Pregnancy Prevention Programs (PDF)

 |||Fallot, R. D., and Harris, M. (2009, July).
 Creating cultures of trauma-informed care: A self-assessment and planning protocol.
 Community Connections.